oko-security/organizational-threat-modeling-manual/README.md

 **Living over static:**
 Threat models decay.
 Chapter 9 covers keeping your assessment current through continuous monitoring and regular updates.

-## Voice and Tone

-This manual is written like an experienced practitioner walking you through the process.
-Direct.
-Technical.
-No fluff.
-No emojis.
-Just what works.

-Think old school sysadmin documenting a complex process - clear, efficient, slightly opinionated, but never condescending.

 ## Prerequisites

 **Knowledge:**